oracle-livelabs/spatial-graph/spatial-ai/workshops/spatial-ai-ev/introduction/introduction.md

 ## About this Workshop

-In this workshop you load and prepare data related to electric vehicles in California, and then create models to predict electric adoption using spatial ML algorithms.
+In this workshop you work with Oracle Machine Learning for Python (OML4Py) Spatial AI to load and prepare data related to electric vehicle registrations in California, and then create models to predict electric adoption using spatial ML algorithms.
 In doing so, you learn how spatial ML algorithms incorporate the effects of location and enhance traditional non-spatial ML with more reliable predictions.

 Estimated Workshop Time: 90 minutes